xmobe/typedoc-plantuml/README.md

 -   `--umlClassDiagramClassAttributeFontStyle <normal|plain|italic|bold>`<br>
     Use this option to specify the style of the font used for the class attributes within the class diagram.
     Default is the PlantUML default value for this skin parameter.
+-   `--umlClassDiagramClassAttributeFontColor <transparent|#RGBHEX>`<br>
+    Use this option to specify the color of the class attributes within the class diagram.
+    Default is the PlantUML default value for this skin parameter.

 ## License